ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 `use` will include all the vars (function definitions are just vars that point to functions) into the current namespace.
-This will NOT pull vars the the used namespace itself includes via `use`.
+This will NOT pull vars the used namespace itself includes via `use`.
-None the less: this polutes you namespace and it gets harder to avoid clashes and find where functions are defined.
+None the less: this pollutes you namespace and it gets harder to avoid clashes and find where functions are defined.
 However if you want to use clojure core namespaces - for example - it sometimes makes for nicer code.